 Or more basically – limit yourself to 3 days a week for the first 2 weeks.
 This will give all of your tissues time to adapt to the higher load you are placing on them.

-Your early focus should be on form not high loading/intensity.
-If you have remained somewhat active during lock down, a 15% increase per week should be achievable, meaning you will be back to your full weights at week 4.
+Your early focus should be on form, not high loading/intensity.
+If you have remained somewhat active during the lockdown, a 15% increase per week should be achievable, meaning you will be back to your full weights at week 4.

-If you have been sedentary during lock down, stick to a 10% increase per week, meaning week 6 should be the first week you are anywhere near your pre-lock down weights.
+If you have been sedentary during the lockdown, stick to a 10% increase per week, meaning week 6 should be the first week you are anywhere near your pre-lock down weights.

 3. Gauge your number of reps by intensity levels, rather than numbers.

-If 10/10 is full intensity, meaning failure, then start at 6/10 intensity and increase by no more that 1/10 per week, as a guide.
+If 10/10 is full intensity, meaning failure, then start at 6/10 intensity and increase by no more than 1/10 per week, as a guide.

 – 10/10 = failure